zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(\bm{n}\\) is the outward-facing surface normal.

 According to Eqn.
 2.1, the right-hand side of Eqn.
-2.13 represents the difference between the rates of inflow and outflow of energy.
+2.13 represents the algebraic difference between the rates of inflow and outflow of energy.
 Thus, the first term gives the amount of external energy (per unit time) flowing through the bounding surface into the volume,

 $$ \tag{2.14}
 	\frac{\partial}{\partial t} \mathcal{E\_{ext}}(V, t) =